TomasKypta/android-lang-tool/README.md

 The tool exports Android string resources to Excel and imports them back to the project after translation.
 It scans Android project and exports strings, by default from strings.xml.
 Additional resources can be specified.
 All the resources are concatenated in a single Excel file.
+The tool allows many additional operations on the strings.
+See the command line arguments for more details.

 Xml comments are supported
 Missing traslations have red background in the xls file.